volodymyrhudyma/blog/content/blog/currying-in-javascript.md

 Let's break down the above example:

-1. Import a **flowRight** function from **lodash** that creates a function that returns the result of invoking the given functions from right to left with **this** binding of the created function, where each successive invocation is supplied the return value of the previous.
+1. Import a **flowRight** function from **lodash** that creates a function that returns the result of calling the given functions from right to left with **this** binding of the created function, where each successive invocation is supplied the return value of the previous.

    Lodash contains also **flow** function that executes the given functions from left to right.
 2. Prepare curried **sum**, **multiply** and **log** functions that would sum, multiply and print values to the console.